 If the Option is exercised, Regeneron will conduct further preclinical development and an initial clinical trial under a collaboration plan.
 We are obligated to reimburse Regeneron for certain development costs during the period through the completion of the initial clinical trial, subject to a cap of \$25 million, which cap may be increased by up to \$5 million under certain circumstances.
 Regeneron will be responsible for funding an initial preclinical tolerability study.
+In December 2017, we delivered to Regeneron the final formulation for Regeneron's initial preclinical tolerability study.
 We do not expect our funding requirements to be material over the next twelve months.
 If Regeneron elects to proceed with further development beyond the initial clinical trial, it will be solely responsible for conducting and funding further development and commercialization of product candidates.
 If the Option is exercised, Regeneron is required to use commercially reasonable efforts to research, develop and commercialize at least one Licensed Product.
 Such efforts shall include initiating the dosing phase of a subsequent clinical trial within specified time periods following the completion of the first-in-human clinical trial or the initiation of preclinical toxicology studies, subject to certain extensions.